The Na’akuto La‘ab Monastery in Lalibela

 The Na'akuto La'ab Monastery is one of a collection of ancient churches and monasteries found in the highlands that encircle Lalibela - other notable churches in the area are Asheton Maryam and Yemrehane Krestos.

-Na’akuto La‘ab Monastery FAQs
+Visit Na’akuto La‘ab Monastery on these trips

 Fusing history, culture, landscapes and wildlife along a perfectly paced circuit, this trip is a synthesis of the very best experiences on offer in Ethiopia’s northern highlands.
 Explorations of the ancient cities Axum, Gondar, Bahir Dar and Lalibela are broken…